Byron Pringle: 2019

-After making the Chiefs initial 53-man roster, Pringle was waived on September 10, 2019 and re-signed to the practice squad.
+After making the Chiefs initial 53-man roster, Pringle was waived on September 10, 2019, and re-signed to the practice squad.
 He was elevated to the Chiefs active roster on September 14, 2019.
 His first big breakthrough game during Sunday Night Football against the Indianapolis Colts in Week 5, where he finished with 103 receiving yards and a touchdown as the Chiefs lost 13–19.
-Pringle won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31–20.
+Pringle was on the winning side when the Kansas City Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

 2020

-Pringle had his first career return touchdown in Week 7, returning a kickoff 102 yards against the Denver Broncos in the 43–16 victory, earning AFC Special Teams Player of the Week.
+Pringle had his first career kickoff return touchdown in Week 7, returning a kickoff 102 yards against the Denver Broncos in the 43–16 victory, earning AFC Special Teams Player of the Week.
 He was placed on injured reserve on November 24, 2020, after suffering an ankle injury in Week 11.
 He was activated on December 19, 2020.
 Overall, he finished the 2020 season with 13 receptions for 160 receiving yards and the kickoff return touchdown.
 In Super Bowl LV, he recorded Mahomes's first completion of the game for three yards.
 However, he was only targeted once more in the 31–9 loss to the Tampa Bay Buccaneers.